 You think that mastering knowledge of the truth is particularly important, and so is learning by heart many passages of God’s words.
 But how people understand the word of God is not important at all.
 You think it is extremely important for people to be able to memorize many of God’s words, to be able to speak much doctrine and to discover many formulas within God’s words.
-Therefore, you always want to systematize these things so that everyone is singing from the same hymn sheet and saying the same things, so that everyone speaks the same doctrines, has the same knowledge and keeps the same rules—this is your objective.
-You do this as though to make people understand better, when on the contrary you have no idea that by doing this you are bringing people into the midst of rules that are outside of the truth of God’s words.
-To make people have a real understanding, you must join with reality, join with the work, and bring people before God.
-Only in this way can people master the truth.
-If your efforts are only directed toward applying formulas and rules to written words, then you will not be able to reach an understanding of the truth, will not be able to lead others into reality, and will much less be able to allow others to experience more change or understand more of themselves.
+Therefore, you always want to systematize these things so that everyone is singing from the same hymn sheet, saying the same things, and talking about the same doctrines, so they have the same knowledge and keep the same rules—this is your objective.
+Your doing this appears to be for the sake of people gaining understanding, when on the contrary you have no idea that this is bringing people into the midst of rules that are outside of the truth of God’s words.
+To allow people to have a real understanding of the truth, you must link it up with reality and with the work, and solve practical problems according to the truth of God’s words.
+Only in this way can people understand the truth and enter into reality, and only achieving such a result is really bringing people before God.
+If all you talk about are spiritual theories, doctrines, and rules, if you only put effort into the literal words, all you can achieve is getting people to say the same things and follow rules, but you won’t be able to guide people to understand the truth.
+You’ll be particularly unable to have people better understand themselves, and achieve repentance and transformation.

 If you’ve read a lot of God’s word but only understand the meaning of the text and you do not have first-hand knowledge of God’s word through your practical experiences, you won’t know God’s word.
 As far as you are concerned, God’s word is not life, but just lifeless letters.
 And if you only hold fast to lifeless letters, you cannot grasp the essence of God’s word, nor will you understand His will.
 Only when you experience His word in your actual experiences will the spiritual meaning of God’s word open itself up to you, and it is only in experience that you can grasp the spiritual meaning of many truths, and only through experience that you can unlock the mysteries of God’s word.
 If you do not put it into practice, then no matter how clear His word, the only thing you’ve grasped hold of is empty letters and doctrines, which have become religious regulations to you.
 Isn’t this what the Pharisees did?
 If you practice and experience God’s word, it becomes practical to you; if you do not seek to practice it, then God’s word to you is little more than the legend of the third heaven. …

 … Truly understanding God’s word occurs when you practice the truth, and you must understand that “only by practicing the truth can it ever be understood.”
 Today, after reading the word of God, you can merely say that you know God’s word, but you can’t say that you understand it.
 Some say that the only way to practice the truth is to understand it first, but this is only half right and not entirely accurate.
 Before you have knowledge of a truth, you have not experienced that truth.
-Feeling that you understand what you hear is not the same thing as truly understanding.
-To equip yourself with the truth as it is seen in text isn’t the same as understanding the true meaning therein.
+Feeling that you understand something you hear in a sermon is not truly understanding, but is just having the literal words of the truth, and isn’t the same as understanding the true meaning therein.
 Just because you have a skin-deep knowledge of the truth doesn’t mean you actually understand it or recognize it; the true meaning of the truth comes from having experienced it.
 Therefore, only when you experience the truth can you understand it, and only when you experience the truth can you grasp the hidden parts of it.
 To experience it in depth is the only way to grasp the connotations of the truth, to understand the essence of it.

-Anything that is not from your experience, no matter whether you learned it from books or from other people’s experience, becomes a doctrine for you.
-When you experience it, and you reach a result from your experience, then you will get a true understanding.
-When you communicate this, it is reality; only then does it become real reality.
+Anything that is not from your own experience, whether you learned it from books or from other people’s experience, becomes a doctrine for you.
+When you experience it, and you reach a result from your experience, then you will obtain a true understanding, and the words you say when you give fellowship will be real; only then does it become true reality.
 Look at how unbelievers research some theory: They only research from what is written, they research doctrines and weigh them up and then arrive at their conclusions.
-After reading a passage of God’s words, some people start their research from the perspective of theory, especially if they are theologians, pastors, scholars.
-They do not seek the truth from experience, they do not seek a true understanding of God.
-They all investigate various theories and ultimately arrive at some conclusions.
-Do you think that the conclusions which they reach are real or doctrinal?
-They are all doctrine.
-This is because they reached these conclusions based on the specialized textual research and not based on their own experience.
-They investigated, deliberated, and weighed things up based on whatever they read.
-Conclusions reached from literal research, from researching the things recorded in the Bible, have created one kind of theory, called theological theory.
+Especially theologians and pastors, as well as scholars and researchers of theology, after reading a passage of God’s words, they do not seek the truth or seek a true understanding of God from practical experience.
+Instead, they investigate and weigh up various theories and ultimately arrive at some conclusions.
+So, are the conclusions which they reach real or doctrinal?
+They are all doctrinal.
+This is because they reached these conclusions based on specialized textual research and deliberation, and not based on their own experience.
+Conclusions reached from literal textual research and from researching the things recorded in the Bible, have created one kind of theory, called theological theory.
 There is no understanding from experience in this, and there is no enlightenment of the Holy Spirit.
-The deep understanding from the enlightenment of the Holy Spirit surpasses the outer layer of words; it cannot be expressed by any superficial language.
-The Holy Spirit will enlighten you only when you seek the truth after you have entered the experience.
-The things that the Holy Spirit enlightens and illuminates for you are the things that are the most real and the things which are the most true for you, these are the things that you cannot get from the Bible no matter how hard you study it.
-So today God lets us experience the word of God.
-If, in our experience of the word of God, the Holy Spirit enlightens us, we can get a real understanding of God’s words.
-This real understanding cannot be brought out no matter how you study the literal meaning of the words of God; this is something that cannot be reached by human thought.
-The truth cannot be imagined, no matter how hard you try.
-So, the truth received from the guidance and illumination of the Holy Spirit cannot be understood from researching books; it is the real understanding of God.
+The deeper understanding from the enlightenment of the Holy Spirit surpasses that which comes from the superficial meanings of words; it cannot be expressed by any superficial language.
+The Holy Spirit will enlighten and illuminate you only when you seek the truth after you have entered into the experience.
+The things that the Holy Spirit enlightens and illuminates for you are the things that are the most real and the things which are the most true for you, and these are the things that you cannot get from the Bible no matter how hard you study it.
+So today, God asks us to experience the word of God.
+If, in our experience of the word of God, the Holy Spirit enlightens us, we can then attain a real understanding of God’s words.
+This real understanding cannot be attained no matter how hard you study the literal meaning of the words of God; this is something that cannot be reached by human thought, and something that you cannot imagine, no matter how hard you try.
+So, only the truth received from the guidance, enlightenment and illumination of the Holy Spirit is the real understanding of God.

 What really is the difference between words of doctrine and the truth?
-The truth is the real substance of God’s word; it represents God’s will.
-Words of doctrine belong to the category of superficial things, and represent human conceptions and imagination.
-They are not consistent with truth.
+The truth is the substantive things of God’s word; it represents God’s will.
+Words of doctrine belong to the category of superficial things, and represent human notions and imaginings.
+They are not consistent with the truth.
 Substantive things of the truth are exceptionally practical; they are principled and especially convincing.
-When a person knows a substantive thing, his heart becomes enlightened and attains release, and no longer suffers entanglement of regulations.
+Once a person understands something substantive, his heart is brightened and attains release—he is no longer subject to the strictures of regulations.
 On the other hand, words of doctrine are empty and unrealistic.
-They are nothing but regulations and conventions, and especially make people susceptible to control and not obtain release.
-Furthermore, no matter how many words of doctrine someone knows, that will not bring about a change in his life disposition.
-It fundamentally does not have much benefit for people.
-Words of doctrine therefore cannot compare with the truth.
+They are nothing but regulations and conventions, and make people particularly susceptible to being constrained and not feeling free.
+Furthermore, no matter how many words of doctrine someone knows, they cannot bring about a change in his life disposition.
+They have little fundamental benefit for people.
+Therefore, words of doctrine simply cannot compare with the truth.
 The truth can become a person’s life.
-If a person accepts it, it will bring about a change of disposition.
-Though a person may know many words of doctrine, they can bring a person only arrogance, make a person swollen with pride, lacking sense.
-Only when a person has truth as his life does his practice become real.
-No amount of words of doctrine will bring a person any reality.
-When he encounters some incident, he still does not know how to practice.
-All people who are perfected by God are people who have truth.
-All people who have not been perfected by God are people of the words of doctrine.
-People who have truth are fit for use by God.
-Their work bears fruit, and they truly can bring people into the presence of God.
-The people who emphasize words of doctrine do not derive true results from their work.
-They cannot provide authentic experience and understanding, and even less can they use the truth to solve problems.
-They therefore are unable to bring others into the presence of God.
-A person who has truth does not shy away from people seeking for more details, and he is able to solve all of the practical problems that people have in their belief in God.
-People who emphasize words of doctrine fear people seeking for more details, because they have nothing within themselves with which to solve actual problems.
-They don’t dare to call for questions, and of course are even less able to solve practical difficulties.
-People who have truth dare to face reality; people who emphasize words of doctrine do not dare to face reality, rather they evade it.
-Such are the principles that can help differentiate between truth and words of doctrine.
+Once someone accepts the truth it will bring about a change of life disposition.
+Understanding a great deal of doctrines can only bring a person arrogance, self-importance, pride, and make him lacking in sense.
+Only when a person has truth as his very life does his practice become real.
+No matter how many words of doctrine a person understands, he will not possess reality.
+When he encounters an issue he still won’t know what to practice.
+All those who are perfected by God are people who possess the truth, while all those who have not undergone perfection by God are people of the words of doctrine.
+Those who possess the truth are fit for use by God.
+Their work bears fruit, and they are truly capable of bringing others into God’s presence.
+Those who focus on words of doctrine do not derive true results from their work.
+They cannot provide people with the sustenance of authentic experience and understanding, and even less can they use the truth to resolve issues.
+This is why they are unable to bring others into God’s presence.
+A person who possesses the truth does not shy away from people seeking out the truth, and he is able to solve all of the practical problems that people have in their faith.
+Those who emphasize words of doctrine fear people seeking out the truth because they lack real things within themselves, and the doctrines they speak of can’t solve actual problems.
+Thus, they don’t dare to call on others to raise questions, and of course are even less able to solve practical difficulties.
+Those who possess the truth dare to face reality; those who focus on words of doctrine do not dare to face reality, rather, they evade it.
+Such are the principles for discernment between truth and words of doctrine.